The Secret to Being 6x More Likely to Get Promoted

-Women with mentors get promoted five times more than those without mentors.
-And for those women who become a mentor to other people, the rate goes up to six times.*
+And for those who mentor to other people, the rate goes up to six times.*

 But with so many benefits it’s worth the leap.

-1. Focus on Adding Value
+1. Focus on Adding Value Not Your Discomfort

+The key to a dynamic discussion is this: you get what you give.
+What deepens a conversation–what makes it powerful–is often when participants not only listen or observe, but self-disclose.
+Come prepared to show up and contribute.
+Without preparation or substantive contributions, you may find the experience of mentoring to be shallow or unfulfilling.
+Chan explains, “After 8 years of facilitating massive online social media discussions, it never fails to amaze me how diverse people’s opinions can be and how much you can learn from these differing perspectives.”
 “Don’t let contributing intimidate you.
-Adding value doesn’t mean you have to be an expert or that the process needs to be contrived, it can be spontaneous and organic, starting from almost anywhere–a book or tweet.
-Talking about your experiences in relation to a topic is a great way of creating relevant connections.
-Each of our perspectives is unique and has inherent value.
+Adding value doesn’t mean you have to be an expert or that the process needs to be contrived, it can be spontaneous and organic, starting from almost anywhere–a book or tweet.”
+“Talking about your experiences in relation to a topic is a great way of creating relevant connections.
+Each of our perspectives is unique and has inherent value.”
+Simon Chan, Technology Business Partners, LinkedIn Top Voice2.
+Know Your Why

-Know why you’re coming to the group.
+Know why you’re coming to 1:1 mentoring or group coaching and masterminding.

 Knowing what you want from the group and why it matters is a good place to start developing your superpowers and meaningful boundaries.
-Your answer to, “Why” is what will create meaning as you make the leap to the next level in your career or business.

 3. Focus on Commitment